LitBlog

 Kerewin Holmes is a painter and a loner, convinced that "to care for anything is to invite disaster."
 Her isolation is disrupted one day when a six-year-old mute boy, Simon, breaks into her house.
 The sole survivor of a mysterious shipwreck, Simon has been adopted by a widower Maori factory worker, Joe Gillayley, who is both tender and horribly brutal toward the boy.

 Through shifting points of view, the novel reveals each character's thoughts and feelings as they struggle with the desire to connect and the fear of attachment.
-Compared to the works of James Joyce in its use of indigenous language and portrayal of consciousness, The Bone People captures the soul of New Zealand as it continues to astonish and enrich readers around the world.
-(From the publisher.)
+Compared to the works of James Joyce in its use of indigenous language and portrayal of consciousness, captures the soul of New Zealand as it continues to astonish and enrich readers around the world. (.)